RegularCookiez/noyacode-26-forensics-workshop-challs/The Basics/solution.md

 We do this by opening our Linux terminal, and navigating to the folder we extracted using the cd /path/to/folder command.

-The path to folder varies based on where it was extracted to, but it should be somewhere in your Downloads folder, like /mnt/c/Users/your_username/Downloads/the_basics for Windows.
+The path to the folder will vary based on where you extracted it to, but by default it should be in your Downloads folder, like /mnt/c/Users/your_username/Downloads/the_basics for Windows.

 ---